 Conclusions

-Some patients found responding to researcher questions difficult or not relevantfield.
+Some patients found responding to researcher questions difficult or not relevant, reflecting the need for development of more suitable methods in this field.
 Our findings of an association between lower quality QuIS-rated interactions and lower psychological well-being lend support to the use of QuIS with patient populations that include people with a dementia.

 Keywords